avishaan/codehatcher.github.io/_posts/2017-04-12-swaggerjs-swagger-node.md

       "properties": {
         "text": {
           "type": "string",
-          "example": "This is a very relavent post to me", "description": "Text body of the post a user may create" },
+          "example": "This is a very relevant post to me", "description": "Text body of the post a user may create" },
         "longitude": {
           "type": "string",
           "example": "100.000",
-          "description": "Logitude of the GPS coordinate"
+          "description": "Longitude of the GPS coordinate"
         },
         "latitude": {
           "type": "string",